Loki season 1: Cast and characters

 A scientist from the 31st century who ended the first multiversal war by destroying "evil variants" of himself, and created the TVA to prevent a new multiverse from forming and to keep his variants from coming back into existence.
 He is an original creation for the series, inspired by a separate comic book character of the same name as well as the character Immortus.
 Describing He Who Remains as a "very charismatic sociopath", Waldron did not show how evil the character can be since much of his role is trying to convince others that his variants are worse than him.
 Majors talked with Herron and Marvel Studios about finding the psychology of the character, since He Who Remains has been in isolation and running the TVA for so long.
 Herron added that they tried to find "that fine line between the extrovert and the introvert of that character and how does he show that he's been living on his own".
-Majors utilized his classical clown training for the part, and believed that he smiled more as He Who Remains than any of his other roles combined.
+Majors used his classical clown training for the part, and believed that he smiled more as He Who Remains than any of his other roles combined.
 Additionally, he was inspired by The Wizard of Oz (1939), Sunset Boulevard (1950), Citizen Kane (1941), and Willy Wonka & the Chocolate Factory (1971) for his portrayal, believing He Who Remains was the "archetype of the wizard and what happens to him when he gets bored... [a]nd he becomes a trickster".